 2. Have some money saved – you never know when you might need it.

-All the people I know, that have decided to live off-grid have something put on the side for darker days.
+All the people I know that have decided to live off-grid have something put on the side for darker days.
 Some managed to save more than enough while others managed to save enough to give them a good start.
 You have to know that going off the grid will require a bit of startup cost.
-It’s better to have something in the bank, rather than making a mistake and start with a debt.
+It’s better to have something in the bank, rather than making a mistake and start with debt.
 To have a self-sufficient home will require some money.
 You will need to design it well enough, to cover the needs of your family and of course, you will need to build it.

 All the investments you put into your new home will pay for themselves.
 You will soon realize you don’t need so much money to live a fulfilling life.
 Once you buy the supplies and when everything is installed and in place, you will realize that you don’t need future investments to keep your home in good shape.